-MILLIONS TAKE A BREATHER:
+MILLIONS TAKE A BEFATHER:

 There have been more people to the square yard on some holidays at Southend (seen here from an R.A.C. plane) but it was still quite a bank holiday erowd, and the place was typical of scores of beaches.
 So millions relaxed.
-Woman forgot that in ordinary weeks it was washing day.
-Fish out of water is what most folk would feel if they were on the Mediterranean, so millions gladly settled for Britain, and made a nice picture too, posing for portraits, or sampling promemade fashions that never saw the light of Paris.
+Weman forgot that in ordinary weeks it was washing day.
+Fish out of water is what nost folk would feel if they were on the Mediterranean, so millions folk would feel if they were on the Mediterranean, so millions for portraits, or sampling promenade fashions that never saw the light of Paris.

 It's the simple pleasures that score most.
-Two good licks, and you've got a perfect mask.
+Two good links, and you've got a perfect mask.

-The fare was traditional.
-Other things move with the times.
-Any more for the Skylark newadays means scudding over the sea at 40 miles an hour.
+The fare was traditional, Other things move with the times, Any more for the Skylark nowadays means scudding over the sea at 40 miles an hour.
 No extra charge to sit in the back row.